DSXiangLi/DecryptPrompt/README.md

 - KIMI K1.5: SCALING REINFORCEMENT LEARNING WITH LLMS  :star:
 - CWM: An Open-Weights LLM for Research on Code Generation with World Models
 - DeepSeek V3.2 Tech Report
-- Less is More: Recursive Reasoning with Tiny Networks

 ### 思维链 (prompt_chain_of_thought)
 - 基础&进阶用法